 How Does Endpoint Filtering Work?
 Which Ports Do I Need to Use?

-Using smartproxy is fairly simple – in the dashboard you will be able to select which port you want: rotating or sticky (currently provides IP up to 10min) and whether you want a random IP (any country) or target specific country/city.
-System will generate relevant endpoint in domain:port format.
+Using Smartproxy is fairly simple: in the dashboard you will be able to select the kind of port you want – rotating or sticky – and whether you want a random IP (any country) or target specific country/city.
+The system will generate a relevant endpoint in the domain:port format.

-See example below with random rotating port specified (in the example whitelisted IP is used instead of standard username:password authorization)
+See the example below with a random rotating port specified.
+Note that the example uses a whitelisted IP instead of the standard username:password authorization.

 - WHITELISTED IP – If you choose this authorization method, you won’t need to use your credentials – whitelisted IP addresses do not require the user:pass authorization.
 Whitelist several IPs to create a list of trusted IPs.
 You can whitelist your IP in the Whitelisted IPs tab on the left.

-- USER:PASS – If you choose this authorization method you can insert your credentials in the username and password fields in the ”Ports” section below to get the full shell example.
+- USER:PASS – If you choose this authorization method, you will need to insert your credentials in the Username and Password fields in the Ports section below to get the full shell example.
 Authenticate with your dashboard login or subuser credentials.
-Use subusers to track traffic usage of different tasks or locations.

 - RANDOM – use a random IP from the whole pool.

 - SPECIFIC LOCATION – use IPs only from a specific location.
 You can target IP addresses at the country or city level.